 If you’re a BlogVault client though, you’ll most likely never have to worry about these.
 BlogVault will stage your website independently, on its own dedicated servers and it doesn’t suffer from incompatibility issues.
 BlogVault supports WordPress multisite networks.
 If you have a particularly large website, you will realize that it’s difficult to find plugins or even WordPress hosting company that stage large websites.

-It’s worth mentioning that BlogVault is a WordPress staging plugin.
+It’s worth mentioning that BlogVault is not a WordPress staging plugin.
 Website staging is one of the numerous features it offers and it’s available even in the free trial.

 Staging a Site With BlogVault